huanghuihui0904/huanghuihui0904.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hi, I am **Huihui Huang** (黄慧惠), a senior undergraduate majoring in Computer Science at Southern University of Science and Technology[(SUSTech)](https://www.sustech.edu.cn/en/).
+Hi, I am **Huihui Huang** (黄慧惠), a senior undergraduate majoring in Computer Science at [Southern University of Science and Technology](https://www.sustech.edu.cn/en/).
 I am also a member of ARiSE lab, supervised by Prof. [Yuqun Zhang](https://zhangyuqun.github.io/index.html).

-I was fortunate to participate in a research internship at [NUS](https://www.nus.edu.sg/) in the fall of 2023, serving as a member of the PLSE lab and focusing on Programming Languages, under the supervision of Prof. [Umang Mathur](https://www.comp.nus.edu.sg/~umathur/).
+I was fortunate to participate in a research internship at [National University of Singapore](https://www.nus.edu.sg/) in the fall of 2023, serving as a member of the PLSE lab and focusing on Programming Languages, under the supervision of Prof. [Umang Mathur](https://www.comp.nus.edu.sg/~umathur/).

+I will be joining [Singapore Management University](https://www.smu.edu.sg/) as a Ph.D. student in Computer Science in Fall 2024 and fortunate to work with Prof. [David Lo](http://www.mysmu.edu/faculty/davidlo/)!

 <!-- My research interests are mainly in **Software Engineering** and **Programming Languages**.
 I am excited to improve software systems’ reliability and scalability.
 I have been exposed to research areas about SCA (Software Composition Analysis), Binary Similarity Detection, Binary File Diffing Problems, and would like to explore new topics related to them. -->